 We aim to develop the children’s interest in a variety of physical and human environments in the wider world by expanding horizons out of the local community.
 Opportunities to use a range of investigative and problem-solving skills inside the classroom will be rooted in each topic area.
 These skills will be put into practice outside the classroom through local fieldwork and trips.

 Our primary focus is for all children to have an understanding of the world: people, places and environments and how they are changing over time.
 The outstanding teaching of Geography at Crossacres will encourage this.”
-Mr. Butler
+Mr Pickering

 “Crossacres Primary Academy believes that SMSC should be embedded across the whole curriculum.
 We will explore our own beliefs, experiences, values, principles, moral and ethical views, celebrate them and accept those from different countries, religions and cultures.
 To do this, we will look at social opportunities in different contexts, work in a team and celebrate our diversity within the school community to ensure that children leave Crossacres as caring, thoughtful, respectful members of the community, able to use their empathetic skills to involve themselves in and enrich the community they live in.”
-Miss.
-Boswell & Mrs. Blay
+Mrs Butler

 Spelling, Vocabulary, Grammar and Punctuation